EuroLat

-The Euro-Latin American Parliamentary Assembly (EuroLat) is a trans-national body of 150 Parliamentarians from Europe and Latin America.
+EuroLat, the Euro–Latin American Parliamentary Assembly, is a trans-national body of 150 Parliamentarians from Europe and Latin America.
 It was established in 2006 to bolster EU-Latin American relations.
-It was described by Benita Ferrero-Waldner, the European Union's External Relations Commissioner, as "one of the key bodies in ensuring fruitful cooperation between our two regions."
+It was described by Benita Ferrero-Waldner, the European Union's External Relations Commissioner, as "one of the key bodies in ensuring fruitful cooperation between our two regions".

 Organisation

 EuroLat is led by a Co-Presidency, the current European Co-President is Ramón Jáuregui Atondo and the Latin American Co-President is José Leonel Vasquéz Búcaro (of El Salvador, Parlacen).
 There are 14 Co-Vice Presidents, again equally split.
 The Co-Presidents and the Co-Vice Presidents form the Executive Bureau, the managing body.
 EuroLat has four standing committees: Political, Security and Human Rights Affairs; Economic, Financial and Trade Affairs; Committee on Social Affairs, Youth and Children, Human Exchanges, Education and Culture and Committee on Sustainable Development, Environment, Energy Policy, Research, Innovation and Technology.
 There can be a maximum of 2 temporary committees or working groups.